Skip to content

 • run: A closure that receives the call frame and can return a pipeline of results

-Each value in the closure’s output pipeline becomes a .recv event automatically.
+All values produced by the closure’s output pipeline are collected into a single .response event automatically.

 Calling Commands